-- All plumbing and electrical connections are installed as $\ensuremath{\mathsf{per}}$ the IOM - Condensate line is routed as per the IOM - Unit is installed under a shed to protect it from harsh weather - Sufficient clearance around the unit - i.
+- All plumbing and electrical connections are installed as per the IOM - Condensate line is routed as per the IOM - Unit is installed under a shed to protect it from harsh weather - Sufficient clearance around the unit - i.
 Outdoor door is required.
 Please see the tabel below.

 Model Outdoor Door

-iQ2001 IGT-SPR0114

-iQ3001 IGT-SPR0115
+iQ751/iQ1001 IGT-SPR0112

+iQ1501 IGT-SPR0113

 - 2. Select a location for the installation.
 Each installation is unique; therefore, take the time to find the best location for the water heater. - a.
 Select a location that minimizes the length of the water pipe - b.
-If the distances are long or if the faucet or appliance requires "instant" hot water, we recommend running a recirculation line back to the water heater from the farthest fixture. - c.
-Select a location away from foot traffic and away from areas where dust, debris, chemical agents, or other combustible materials could accumulate. - d.
+If the distances are long or if the faucet or appliance requires "instant" hot water, we recommend running a recirculation line back to the water heater from the farthest fixture. - Select a location away from foot traffic and away from areas where dust, debris, chemical agents, or other combustible materials could accumulate. - d.
 Make sure the location meets all building code requirements. - e.
 Contaminated or dirty air drawn into the intake pipe can damage the water heater.
 The warranty does not cover damage caused by airborne contaminants. - f.
 Ensure that the air intake is free (and remains free) from grass clippings, wood, landscaping and other debris.
 It must be higher than the code defined snow line. - g.
-Locate the unit close to a drain and near gas and water connections.

-The water heater produces a significant amount of condensate during normal operation and should be located near a suitable drain where damage from a possible leak will be minimal.
+Locate the unit close to a drain and near gas and water connections. - The water heater produces a significant amount of condensate during normal operation and should be located near a suitable drain where damage from a possible leak will be minimal.
 If installing on a the water heater in a location without a drain will void the warranty and the manufacturer will not be responsible for any resulting water damages that may occur.
-For additional information, refer to the Condensate Line Installation section.

-- 3. Locate the water heater and all the water pipes in an area where the ambient temperature always remains above freezing. - a.
+For additional information, refer to the Condensate Line Installation section. - 3.
+Locate the water heater and all the water pipes in an area where the ambient temperature always remains above freezing. - a.
 When the water heater is connected to an electrical power supply, it will automatically prevent the water from freezing inside the unit.

-If there is a power failure, it can result in water freezing inside the heat engine.
+In cold climates, if there is a power failure, the unit's freeze protection system will not operate and can result in water freezing inside the heat engine.
 To prevent damage to the water heater, turn OFF the gas supply and inlet water valve.
-Completely drain the unit.
+Drain the unit completely.
 Damage caused by freezing water is not covered by the warranty.